-- 1 Facilitate a consistent programme of high quality, affordable homes which best meet the needs of the current and future residents - 2 Support communities and enabling housing across the district to meet the needs of all our residents, especially those who are vulnerable - 3 Improve access to and the quality of the Private Rented Sector and make best use of assets and existing properties.
+- 1 Facilitate a consistent programme of high quality, affordable homes which best meet the needs of the current and future residents. - 2 Support communities and enabling housing across the district to meet the needs of all our residents, especially those who are vulnerable. - 3 Improve access to and the quality of the Private Rented Sector and existing properties.